-Families return year after year to Pawleys Island for Fourth of July
+Families Return to Pawleys Island for Fourth of July

 On the nation’s most patriotic holiday, what’s life like on Pawleys Island?